 The course is directed by Jean-Jo Roux (conducting) and Emmanuel André (strings) co-animators of more than 25 music courses with a symphonic orchestra made up of 85 young musicians.

-The course is addressed to all young musicians from around the world, aged 13 to 17, possessing a high instrumental level – equivalent to a minimum of the second cycle of conservatory studies.
+This workshop is addressed to all young musicians from around the world, aged 13 to 17.

 All orchestral instruments are welcome:

 - Strings (violin, viola, cello and double bass)

 - Brass (trumpet, French horn, trombone and tuba)

 These options are aimed at young musicians looking to strengthen their instrumental abilities following a personalised programme, to perfect their playing within a symphonic ensemble.